-- (1) The amounts shown reflect the threshold, target and maximum opportunities under the 2018 annual cash bonus program.
-The amounts actually paid under this program are set forth in the "Summary Compensation Table" above. - (2) The amounts shown reflect the number of shares of restricted stock granted on February 19, 2018 under the Amended LITP which accounts for 60% of the 2018 equity program under the Amended LTIP.
+- (1) The amounts shown reflect the threshold, target and maximum opportunities under the 2019 annual cash bonus program.
+The amounts actually paid under this program are set forth in the "Summary Compensation Table" above. - (2) The amounts shown reflect the number of shares of restricted stock granted on February 18, 2019 under the Amended LITP which accounts for 60% of the 2019 equity program under the Amended LTIP.
 Performance-based restricted stock has estimated future payout ranges from threshold (25%) to target (100%) to maximum (200%) depending on company performance.
-These restricted stock awards vest on February 15, 2021, three years after the grant date.
-The aggregate grant date fair value was calculated in accordance with FASB ASC 718, utilizing the assumptions discussed in Note 1 and Note 13 to our consolidated financial statements for the year ended December 31, 2018.
-Amounts disclosed are based on current estimates of future performance and attainment of specific annual performance goals; however, the ultimate payouts will be determined based on actual three-year cumulative performance, which may vary from such estimates - The amounts shown reflect the stock options granted on February 19, 2018, at a per share value of \$27.44 calculated in accordance with FASB ASC 718.
-Stock options account for 40% of the 2018 equity program under the Amended LTIP.
-These options vest ratably in three equal installments over three years beginning on February 15, 2019, one year after the grant date. - (4) Amounts disclosed for Mr. Joachimczyk were forfeited on June 1, 2018 in accordance with his separation agreement
+These restricted stock awards vest on February 15, 2022, three years after the grant date.
+The aggregate grant date fair value was calculated in accordance with FASB ASC 718, utilizing the assumptions discussed in Note 1 and Note 14 to our consolidated financial statements for the year ended December 31, 2019.
+Amounts disclosed are based on current estimates of future performance and attainment of specific annual performance goals; however, the ultimate payouts will be determined based on actual three-year cumulative performance, which may vary from such estimates. - (3) The amounts shown reflect the stock options granted on February 18, 2019, at a per share value of \$21.16 calculated in accordance with FASB ASC 718.
+Stock options account for 40% of the 2019 equity program under the Amended LTIP.
+These options vest ratably in three equal installments over three years beginning on February 15, 2020, one year after the grant date. - (4) The amount shown represents a sign-on restricted stock grant vesting ratably in three equal installments over three years beginning on May 1, 2019, one year after the grant date.

-2018 Outstanding Equity Awards at Fiscal Year-End
+2019 Outstanding Equity Awards at Fiscal Year-End

-The following sets forth certain information regarding equity-based awards held by each named executive officer at December 31, 2018.
+The following sets forth certain information regarding equity-based awards held by each named executive officer at December 31, 2019.